mikekoul/tech_challenge_b/README.md

 `$ ruby runner.rb`

-## Run the Test Suite

-`$ bundle exec rspec`

 ### Program Output

-Returns a sorted array of JSON objects with the long URL as the key and the click count as the value.
+Returns a sorted array of JSON objects with the long URL as the key and the click count as the value for the year 2021.
 ```
   [
     {"https://youtube.com"=>557},